cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - Admin UI updates both Firestore (when available) and JSON for reliability.

 **Admin UI points**:
-- Jobs → each job card shows “User Status” + “Progress” controls with an Apply button.
+- Jobs → each job card shows "User Status" + "Progress" controls with an Apply button.
 Applies to all users assigned to that listing (by `jobRef` or title match), persists to Firestore assignments and `users.json`.
-- Users → “🧭 Jobs” opens a modal to manage that user’s assignments (status/progress/primary/remove).
+- Users → "🧭 Jobs" opens a modal to manage that user's assignments (status/progress/primary/remove).
 Persists to Firestore and `users.json`.

 **Testing Steps**:
 1. Start local server: `node server.js` (ensure port 8000 is free).
 2. Open `admin-dashboard.html` and sign in.
-3. In Jobs, change “User Status” to `in-progress`, set Progress to `25`, click Apply.
+3. In Jobs, change "User Status" to `in-progress`, set Progress to `25`, click Apply.
 4. Verify success toast; wait for 30s polling or refresh Users.
-5. Open Users → “🧭 Jobs” for an assigned user; confirm status= `in-progress`, progress= `25`.
+5. Open Users → "🧭 Jobs" for an assigned user; confirm status= `in-progress`, progress= `25`.
 6. If Firestore is enabled, confirm the assignment exists/updates under `users/{userId}/assignments/*` and listing exists in `jobs`.
 7. Toggle to `completed` with progress `100` and verify propagation to user portal.